SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Here too Agile Toolkit takes a fresh approach aimed, as always, at improving Composability and Extensibility.

 With mainstream PHP frameworks the recent emphasis has been decoupling functionality into standalone [PSR-compliant](https://github.com/php-fig/fig-standards/tree/master/accepted) libraries.
-However this limits the potential for libries to collaborate in helpful ways.
+However this limits the potential for libraries to collaborate in helpful ways.

 By contrast, Agile Toolkit Addons are designed to rely on Agile Toolkit base classes.
 They will normally offer new Model and View classes and are highly coupled to the Toolkit so they enjoy seamless access to all the Core features.

-For example, you could plug your existing User Model directly into a new User Management Addon and seamlessly integrate the supplied Views into your existing interface using the Core styling system.
+For example, you could plug your existing `User` Model directly into a new User Management Addon and seamlessly integrate the supplied Views into your existing interface using the Core styling system.

-There's a growing ecosystem of Agile Toolkit Addons and your install will offer a native User Interface to browse and install Addons from either packagist.org or agiletoolkit.org.
+There's a growing ecosystem of Agile Toolkit Addons and your install will offer a native user interface to browse and install Addons from either packagist.org or agiletoolkit.org.